aws-samples/reinvent2014-scalable-site-management/opsworks-easy-deploy/README.md

 * `--layer-name`: OpsWorks layer shortname to run command on (all instances in this layer will get command)
 * `--stack-name`: OpsWorks stack shortname to run command on
 * `--timeout`: (in seconds) Timeout, use this to specify an upper limit to the deployment duration.
 If the deploy command exceeds this, the script will exit with error 1.  *Note: if the timeout is exceeded, it will not cancel the already running deployment within OpsWorks.
 However it will prevent it from executing a deployment on any further instances*
+* `--custom-json`: Custom JSON to be passed to deploy